Organization Dashboard Changes 24 Feb 2014

 In teams that have buy in from leadership, business, and IT Scrum continues to prove to be successful in companies across the globe.
 Our commitment to providing a great Scrum tool will continue.

-And a look at Kanban
+And a look at the Kanban method

 The core practices of Kanban are: